 Legio I Macriana Liberatrix: one of the Roman legions.
 Its name means "Macer's liberator".

-It is likely that Vitellius, who succeeded Galba in 69, briefly recreated the legion.
-However, his death and the accession of Vespasian meant the end of the attempt to build a second African legion.
+It is possible that Vitellius, who succeeded Galba in 69, briefly recreated the legion.
+However, his death and the accession of Vespasian meant the end of the attempt to build a second legion in Africa.

 - Article by Emil Ritterling.